Georspai/PDS/README.md

 # PDS
 Repository for Parallel and Distributed Systems Course Assignment

-Matrices inputed as .txt from readmtx.c and reformated.
-They may need to be formated back.
+Matrices inputed as .txt from readmtx.c and re-formatted.
+They may need to be formatted back.